Free Up Memory virus removal guide

 |Damage||Victim's computer added to a botnet, controlled remotely to perform illegal activities related to ad fraud.|

-Typically, all malware involved in this type of fraud is classified as a trojan.
-It is because infected systems are being controlled by cyber criminals remotely.
-As a rule, people do not download and install programs of this type on purpose.
-In this case fraudsters try to trick people into installing Free Up Memory by disguising it as a tool that reduces processor and memory usage automatically.
+Typically, malware involved in this type of fraud are classified as trojans, since infected systems are controlled by cyber criminals remotely.
+Generally, people do not download or install programs of this type intentionally.
+Scammers attempt to trick people into installing Free Up Memory by suggesting that it improves processor performance and reduces memory use automatically.

 How did Free Up Memory infiltrate my computer?